mama maria - Complete Guide to Visiting Great Wolf Lodge with Teens

 • Arrive early to take full advantage of water park access, especially on your first day.
 Head straight to the bigger thrill slides and group raft rides before lines start to build.

 • This is also a good time to check out staples like the wave pool and lazy river.
-If your location has it, Chinook Cove is worth a quick stop too.
+If your location has it, Chinook Cove is worth a quick stop, too.
 Teens often end up gravitating toward the basketball pool area, which gives them something different from the slides.

 Midday